AdamDakdouk/Library-Management-System/README.md

 # LibraryManagementSystem

 No educational institution can exist without a library management system.
-It Is an important part of every school and college and helps the librarian to keep records of available books as well as issued books.
-Moreover, a library management system helps in different ways by providing students the facility to learn plus improve knowledge and skills.
+It is an important part of every school and college and helps the librarian to keep records of available books as well as issued books.

 ## Table of Contents